 Sreelakshmi Y, Ph.D.
-(University of Hyderabad) --- Tomato Functional genomics, Proteomics, Plant Development
+(University of Hyderabad) --Tomato Functional genomics, Proteomics, Plant Development

-Department of Animal Sciences
+Department of Animal Biology

-The Department of Animal Sciences, established in 1993 is under the umbrella of the School of Life Sciences for academic and administrative purposes.
+The Department of Animal Biology is established in 1993 under the umbrella of the School of Life Sciences for academic and administrative purposes.
 The Department offers M.Sc. in Animal Biotechnology and imparts, in addition to the structured four-semester theory courses, hands-on training for the students in state-of-art laboratory facilities.
-It has an active Ph.D. program with a current enrolment of 62students.
+It has an active Ph.D. program with a current enrolment of 62 students.

 The Department has a strong research program with infrastructural support from the Department of Science and Technology under Funds for Infrastructure in Science and Technology (FIST).
 Faculty of the Department have independent funding from various National (DST, DBT, CSIR, UGC, ICMR, DRDO) and International Funding Agencies and Biotechnology industries.
-In recognition of the department's contribution to research in biotechnology, National Institute of Animal Biotechnology, DBT-Sponsored Institute had already started research collaboration and also perusing for providing student scholarship and M.Sc. project grants.
-In addition, to research collaborations, the NIAB in association with the department of Animal Sciences aims to have international teaching activities.
+The faculty members of the department had received wide recognition from various scientific bodies from Indian and state academies of sciences, department of biotechnology, Indian council for medical research and International societies abroad.
+In recognition of the department's contribution to research in biotechnology, National Institute of Animal Biotechnology, DBT-Sponsored Institute had already started research collaboration and also perusing for providing student scholarship, M.Sc. project grants with a new course.
+In addition, to research collaborations, the NIAB in association with the Department of Animal Biology aims to have international teaching activities.